Barnie-Corps/barniebot/SECURITY.md

 ## Reporting a Vulnerability

-You can report any vulnerability at the [discord server](https://discord.gg/z5NwZqJs7k) or creating an issue.
-Before submitting any report, please check if what you're reporting is already reported or if it's already solved.
-All reported errors will be fixed ASAP.
+To report a vulnerability, you can either join our [Discord server](https://discord.gg/z5NwZqJs7k) or create an issue.
+Before submitting a report, please check if the issue has already been reported or resolved.
+We strive to fix all reported errors as soon as possible.